Update: Cloudflare now issues free certificates for the origin. Click here for more details

 Flexible SSL - front-end over TLS, back-end unencrypted

 Flexible SSL encrypts all data between your site’s visitors and CloudFlare using TLS configured with best practices such as forward secrecy and more.
 This is where most threats to web traffic happen: in your coffee shop, by your ISP, and others in the local network.
-The browser’s certificate validation prevents man-in-the-middle in these locations.
+The browser’s certificate validation prevents attackers in these locations.
 This option is very useful for customers who don’t have TLS configured on their host or can’t enable it because of how they are set up with their hosting provider.

 Above: Flexible SSL - front-end over TLS, back-end unencrypted